schandar/Cryptocurrency-backtester/README.md

 March 12, 2018

-In this file you will find a description of the project and of each of the files in this folder.
+In this file you will find a description of the project and of each of the files in the crypto_website folder.

 An overview of our project can be found at the following link: https://docs.google.com/presentation/d/1IRw2CAZUggStlQui1iLmNkWGrDhN6cKb3sXao_Freog/edit#slide=id.g2f1c04b915_0_5